mmathis5/startup/README.md

 - [x] **Login Placeholder** - login form is present on the index.html page
 - [x] **Database Data Placeholder** - Database data placeholders are mainly found on the display.html page where the current user's financial logs are displayed.
 There is also a database placeholder on the log.html page where it displays the user that is making the new log.
 - [x] **Websocket** - The connected user's data will be populated on the display.html page via Websocket.
+- [x] **Third Party Service Call** - The about.html page will display a random fact pulled from the Entertainment section of the Public APIs that were provided in the cs260 github.